-As part of the process to develop recommendations for a statewide tool, a Kindergarten Assessment Workgroup used multiple methods to collate and analyze current research, gather information, and collect input from stakeholders.
-Researchers from the University of Oregon and Oregon State University reviewed technical characteristics of instruments currently used in Oregon school districts and other states to assess children at kindergarten entry.
+As part of the process to develop recommendations for a statewide tool, a Kindergarten Assessment Workgroup (2012) used multiple methods to collate and analyze current research, gather information, and collect input from stakeholders.
+Researchers from the University of Oregon and Oregon State University reviewed technical characteristics of instruments currently used in Oregon school districts and other states to assess children at Kindergarten entry.
 The research team, led by Jane Squires, Ph.D. and Megan McClelland, Ph.D., reviewed over thirty instruments, looking at characteristics such as reliability, predictive validity for third grade academic outcomes, and validation with culturally diverse populations.
+For further information on outcomes, please reference the report on A Research Perspective on Oregon's Kindergarten Assessment.

-In collaboration with the Early Learning Council, Oregon Education Investment Board, and the Confederation of Oregon School Administrators, the Workgroup surveyed Oregon school districts to determine current kindergarten assessment practices and instruments used within the state.
-Additional input was solicited through focus groups with kindergarten teachers, early educators, principals, and superintendents as well as community forums across the state.
+In collaboration with the Early Learning Council, Oregon Education Investment Board, and the Confederation of Oregon School Administrators, the Workgroup surveyed Oregon school districts to determine current Kindergarten assessment practices and instruments used within the state.
+Additional input was solicited through focus groups with Kindergarten teachers, early educators, principals, and superintendents as well as community forums across the state.

-On March 8, 2013 the State Board of Education adopted OAR 581-022-2130 which directs all school districts to administer the Oregon Kindergarten Assessment to all students enrolled in kindergarten beginning with the 2013-2014 school years.
-To help communicate to the field about the new Kindergarten Assessment, ODE published Numbered Memorandum 010-2012-13, collaborated on the development of Kindergarten Assessment pages on the Early Learning System website (http://oregonearlylearning.com/kindergarten-assessment), and developed a Kindergarten Assessment Resource on the ODE website (http://www.ode.state.or.us/go/ka).
+Further OAR 581-022-2130 directs all school districts to administer the Oregon Kindergarten Assessment to all students enrolled in Kindergarten beginning with the 2013-2014 school years.
+To help communicate to the field about the new Kindergarten Assessment, ODE published Numbered Memorandum 010-2012-13, collaborated on the development of Kindergarten Assessment pages on the Early Learning System website and developed a Kindergarten Assessment Resource on the ODE website.